sgoudie/square-one/README.md

 # Square One

-A lightweight Wordpress boilerplate bringing together _s, Bootstrap, and Gulp.
+A lightweight Wordpress boilerplate bringing together _s, Bootstrap, npm and Gulp.

 ## Get Started